zixy17/zixy17.github.io/docs/index.md

 ## News

 🇩🇪 I will be attending the SIGMOD'25 Conference at Berlin, Germany.
-Happy to chat!

 ## Research Interests